ZachBray/simple-binary-encoding-wiki/FIX-SBE-XML-Primer.md

 ### <code>messageSchema</code> Element

 The `messageSchema` element is the root document in XML.
 It contains primarily all types and messages specified.
-This element has the following fields:
+This element has the following attributes:

 * `package`: Package.
 This is the namespace for C++ and package name for Java.
 * `version`: Version number of the attached messages and types.
 Defaults to 0.